fluiddyn/transonic/README.rst

 .. warning ::

-    The Pythran keywork :code:`or` cannot yet be used in block annotations.
+    The Pythran keyword :code:`or` cannot be used in block annotations (not yet implemented).

 Make the Pythran files
 ----------------------

-There is a command-line tool ``fluidpythran`` which make the associated Pythran files from Python files with annotations and fluidpythran code.
+There is a command-line tool :code:`fluidpythran` which makes the associated Pythran files from Python files with annotations and fluidpythran code.

 There is also a function :code:`make_pythran_files` that can be used in a setup.py like this: